Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 A client also needs to take observations at runtime to detect the need for different content keys to be used (e.g. in live services that change the content keys periodically) and to detect content keys becoming unavailable (e.g. due to expiration of access rights).

-This chapter defines the recommended DASH client workflows for interacting with DRM systems in these aspects.
+This chapter defines the recommended DASH client workflows for interacting with [=DRM systems=] in these aspects.
 It is assumed that the platform implements an API similar to Encrypted Media Extensions [[!encrypted-media]].

 ### Capability detection ### {#CPS-system-capabilities}